Do You Have To Change Water In Kratky Method?

 In the Kratky system, plants develop a root system as the water in the container decreases.
 The lower the water level gets, the longer the roots get.

 However, over time, the upper part of the roots will become air roots.
-In other words, this type of roots starts to absorb oxygen instead of water.
+In other words, this type of root starts to absorb oxygen instead of water.
 Such roots are usually placed closer to the lid and have the appearance of white fuzz mixed with filamentous roots.

 Clean up your Kratky

+Pull the plant and the pot out carefully and put it in another container with water.
 Then use a plastic brush and scrape off all the dirt from the inside of the container and the lid.
 After that, rinse all parts under running water.

 Pour a full container of water and add 5 milliliters of 35% hydrogen peroxide to each gallon.
 Leave everything as is for 30 minutes.
 Then drain the water and rinse the container again.